GluuFederation/docs-oxd-prod/docs/sources/tutorials/python/index.md

 For this tutorial, our OpenID Connect Provider (OP) is Gluu Server 4.1.
 We are also using oxd 4.1 and an https & cgi enabled web server -- Apache in our case.

 ### Gluu Server 4.1 (OP)
 As stated above, in this tutorial we're using Gluu Server 4.1 as the OP.
+Starting with version 4.1, oxd is offered as one of the several components of the Gluu Server CE.

-- Follow [these instructions](https://gluu.org/docs/ce/4.1/installation-guide/install/) to install Gluu Server 4.1.
+- Follow [these instructions](../../install/index.md) to install Gluu Server 4.1 with oxd.
 In this tutorial, I installed Gluu Server on host **op.server.com**.

 - Add a test user.
 I added user `test_user`.

-### oxd Server 4.1
-To install oxd Server 4.1.0, follow [these instructions](../../install/index.md).

 My **defaultSiteConfig** section of `oxd-server.yml` configuration is as follows: